paulhibbitts/DLC-Help/pages/02.moodle/01.faculty/06.quizzes/04.export-import/docs.md

 ![](imp-exp-2.png)

-#### Select 'Moodle XML format' and the quiz you want to export and click 'Export questions to file'
+#### Select 'Moodle XML format' and the category of questions (this should match the title of the quiz) you want to export and click 'Export questions to file'

 ![](imp-exp-3.png)